 Rosa Salazar (Alita), Christoph Waltz (Dr Dyson Ido), Keean Johnson (Hugo), Jennifer Connelly (Chiren), Mahershala Ali (Vector), Jackie Earle Haley (Grewishka), Ed Skrein (Zapan), Jorge Ledenborh Jr. (Tanji), Lana Condor (Koyomi), Jeff Fahey (McTeague), Idara Victor (Nurse Gerhad)

-Alita: Battle Angel is a film I have waited for with a great deal of anticipation for several years.
+Alita: Battle Angel is a film I have waited with a great deal of anticipation to see for several years.
 It was at one point announced as a project by James Cameron.
-Given that Cameron would consider this worth devoting the usual decade plus he does to the project automatically elevates it considerably.
-Presumably because he is too occupied with making nobody really knows how many sequels to Avatar (2009), Cameron handed Alita over to Robert Rodriguez.
+Given that Cameron would consider worth devoting the usual decade plus he does to the project automatically elevates it considerably.
+Presumably because he is too occupied with making nobody really knows how many sequels to Avatar (2009), Cameron handed the directorial reins of Alita over to Robert Rodriguez.

 Alita is based on the manga Gunnm (1990-5) that appeared in Business Jump magazine and concerns a young cyborg girl with no memory who becomes a bounty hunter in the future world while discovering she has remarkable fighting abilities in the lost art of Panzer Kunst.
 The manga was renamed Battle Angel Alita for its English-language publication.
 There were subsequent follow-up manga and an anime adaptation Battle Angel (1993) that was released in two OVA episodes of thirty minutes apiece.
 James Cameron had read the manga some time during the 1990s, had obtained the rights and announced at various points throughout the 2000s he would be directing a film version.
 However, this was sidelined by his work on Avatar and he eventually asked Robert Rodriguez to step in and take over.